MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 #### Hybrid DR

-The combination of Oracle Data Guard (ODG) and Azure NetApp Files provides DR for this architecture.
+The combination of ODG and Azure NetApp Files provides DR for this architecture.
 Those DR solutions are appropriate for cloud and hybrid systems.
 Their plans work across multiple regions and with on-premises data centers.
-As an alternative, [cross-region replication][Cross-region replication of Azure NetApp Files volumes] can also provide efficient DR across regions in Azure.

 ## Considerations